Opus10/qik/docs/commands.md

 [commands.check-types]
 exec = "pyright {module.dir}"
-deps = [{type = "module", name = "{module.name}"}]
+deps = [{type = "pygraph", imp = "{module.imp}"}]
 cache = "repo"
 ```

 If `b_module` imports `a_module`, we'll re-run type checking on both if `a_module` changes.

 Above we've added `qik.pygraph` to plugins.
 Doing `qik --ls` will show two additional graph commands that are automatically used to build and analyze the import graph.
-See [this section](#module) for more information on how to configure module dependencies.
+See [this section](#pygraph) for more information on how to configure module dependencies.

 !!! remember